Three Keys to a More Effective FP&A Effort

 Still, Finance leaders can achieve real benefits by beginning the journey now.
 It is an ongoing process that starts with a clear goal and focused on the quantitative: what tangible improvements should you expect from an effort to strengthen Finance’s role in the business?

-There are three key areas that Finance leaders should explore to unlock greater value from their teams without requiring significant technology benefits.
-Pursuing these endeavors, when coupled with targets for related operational metrics, will produce lower labor costs and increased productivity resulting from:
+There are three key areas that Finance leaders should explore to unlock greater value from their teams without requiring significant technology benefits: Determine business goals and select a model that correlates costs with value and is scalable, Greater productivity through improved processes and enhanced data standards, and Optimize existing capabilities before investing in new.
+Pursuing these endeavors, when coupled with targets for related operational metrics, will produce lower labor costs and increased productivity.

 1. Organizational alignment – determine business goals and select a model that correlates costs with value and is scalable